*updated March 2019 re. new NICE Guidelines:*

 .
 She needs to take pressure off herself to ‘succeed’ and there’s no need for her to tell everyone she’s planning a VBAC, she can just tell friends etc. that she’s going to go to hospital and see how it goes.
 Appreciating that a repeat caesarean may have nothing to do with the previous one is important, and really understanding what she can do to increase her chances of a successful VBAC, for example avoiding induction, having belief in her body’s ability to birth her baby and surrounding herself with others who do too.

 . making sure that parents are aware that most women who choose a VBAC do go on to have a vaginal birth.
 The rate varies between hospitals but most record VBAC rates of 70-90%

 . hospital policies – what they are locally, what she’s happy to accept, what she’s not and how to reduce any impact they may have on birth unfolding naturally.
-For example she may decide that she will go to hospital as soon as labour begins, that doesn’t mean that she’ll have to accept further interventions, it just means that she needs to be prepared to politely decline them.
-Her and her partner might need the reassurance of the continuous monitoring that will be recommended, that doesn’t mean that she’ll be immobile.
-And, if hospital protocol dictates that her labour is ‘taking too long’ but she and her baby are well a discussion can be had, she doesn’t have to accept all procedures suggested.
+For example she may decide that she will go to hospital as soon as labour begins, that doesn’t mean that she’ll have to accept further interventions, it just means that she needs to be prepared to politely decline them… if hospital protocol dictates that her labour is ‘taking too long’ but she and her baby are well a discussion can be had, she doesn’t have to accept all procedures suggested.